-No model-based stock assessment of orange roughy was conducted in 2009, and no new data were available as fishing has not occurred since 2006.
-Given that the stock has been assessed as overfished since 2002-03, the fact that less than 10% of the TAC was landed from 2001 to 2006 (when fishing was occurring; Fig. 20.3), and the lack of any information to indicate a recovery or rebuilding of the stock, orange roughy remains assessed as overfished.
-Since the fishery is closed, the stock is not subject to overfishing (Table 20.1).
+No assessment of orange roughy biomass was conducted in 2008, and no new data were available as no fishing has occurred since 2006.
+Given the previous assessment that the stock has been dramatically reduced, the fact that during the last six years of fishing less than 10% of the TAC was landed and the lack of any information to indicate a recovery or rebuilding of the stock, orange roughy remain classified as overfished.
+Since the fishery is closed, the stock is not subject to overfishing.

-Reliability of the assessment/s
+Reliability of the assessment

 The previous assessment is not a model-based quantitative assessment, but instead is similar to a Tier 4 assessment under the Southern and Eastern Scalefish and Shark Fishery (SESSF) HS.
 Therefore, reliability is low.
-However, given the biology of the species and its low resilience to fishing pressure, as well as the state of other orange roughy stocks in the SESSF, the conclusion of the assessment that the stock has substantially declined (and thus is overfished) is considered accurate.
+However, given the biology of the species and its low resilience to fishing pressure, as well as the state of other orange roughy stocks in the SESSF, the conclusion of the assessment that the stock has substantially declined (and thus is overfished) is likely to be accurate.